ascv/HyperLogLog/README.md

-Furthermore using only a single observable can be misleading, so rather than take the maximum rank amongst all the elements of M, HLL divides M into m buckets, takes the maximum rank of each bucket and then averages the results, using a harmonic mean, to compute the cardinality estimate.
-The "raw HLL" algorithm, which omits small and large range correction heuristics for the sake of brevity, is given by the following pseudocode:
+Furthermore using only a single observable can be misleading, so rather than take the maximum rank amongst all the elements of M, HLL divides M into m buckets, takes the maximum rank of each bucket and then averages the results, (using a harmonic mean) to compute the cardinality estimate.
+The "raw HLL" algorithm, which omits small and large range correction heuristics and is used here for the sake of brevity, is given by the following pseudocode:

 ```
-Let h: D --> [0, 1] = {0, 1}^32; // hash data from domain D to the 32-bit words
+Let h: D --> [0, 1] = {0, 1}^32; // hash data from domain D to 32-bit words
 Let p(s) be the position of the leftmost 1-bit of s; // e.g. p(001...) = 3, p(0^k) = k + 1
 Define a_16 = .673, a_32 = .697, a_64 = .709; a_m = .7213/(1 + 1.079/m) for m >= 128;